phamkv/ProjectDiary/README.md

 ## ProjectDiary - Personal Project

-#### Example:

-ProjectDiary

-An diary application to create private posts for each day.
-On each day, the posts from previous years are shown.
-Built with Spring Boot, Svelte (JavaScript) and PostgreSQL.
+A diary application to create private posts for each day.
+On each day, the posts from previous years are shown as well.
+Built with Spring Boot (Java), Svelte (HTML, CSS, JavaScript) and PostgreSQL.

-#### Example:

-(This project is currently in development.
-Users can filter tweets by username and keyword and see visual data representation.
-Functionality to sort by additional parameters is in progress.)
+Check out the live demo deployment: [projectdiary.phamkv.de](https://projectdiary.phamkv.de/)

-## Project Screen Shot(s)
+## Project Screenshots

 #### Example: